 - Norton Aquifer Storage and Recovery: this scheme is planned to recharge treated water, when capacity is available into the Sherwood Sandstone.
 It will make use of assets in place from an earlier Aquifer Storage and Recovery (ASR) project that was not implemented.
-The deployable output benefit is based on an injection at a rate of 10 Ml/d, using capacity available at Frankley WTW, for which the site still holds a licence, with reabstraction delivering a deployable output benefit of 6 Ml/d.
-This water will be available for entry into the Elan Valley Aqueduct or the Norton Distribution Storage Reservoir (DSR), with potential benefits for the Severn or Birmingham WRZs by reducing demands on the Elan Reservoirs or Frankley WTW respectively. - Whitacre Aquifer Storage and Recovery: this scheme is planned to recharge treated water, when capacity is available, most likely from the Whitacre WTW but possibly from Frankley WTW into the Sherwood Sandstone.
-The deployable output benefit is based on an injection at a rate of 10 MI/d over an average of 4 months per year, with reabstraction at the same rate for a total of 10 months per year every 5 years.
+The deployable output benefit is based on an injection at a rate of 10 Ml/d, using capacity available at Frankley WTW, for which the site still holds a licence, with resubstraction delivering a deployable output benefit of 6 Ml/d.
+This water will be available abstraction delivering a deployable output benefit of the Norton Distribution Storage Reservoir (DSR), with potential benefits for the Severn or Birmingham WRZs by reducing demands on the Elan Reservoirs or Frankley WTW respectively. - Whitscre Aquifer Storage and Recovery: this scheme is planned to recharge treated water, when capacity is available, most likely from the Whitacre WTW but possibly from an injection at a rate of 10 MI/d over an average of 4 months per year, with reabstraction at the same rate for a total of 10 months per year every 5 years.
 This will be available to the Severn WRZ. - Change in Flow Compensation Conditions on the River Leam: the Environment Agency previously identified that additional resources may be available from the River Leam above Leamington, subject to a review of the prescribed flow conditions.
 This STWL scheme proposes a permanent reduction in the prescribed flow from 18.2 Ml/d to 12.2 Ml/d, which could result in a potential source yield deployable output gain of 6 Ml/d.
 This increase in deployable output would be available to either of the Severn or Birmingham WRZs.